forthfora/five-pebbles-bad-apple/README.md

 Please check out their mod here: https://github.com/woutkolkman/fivepebblespong

 # Usage

-Highly recommend making a new game and hibernating before installing, so that the save says 'Continue', especially for Survivor / Monk!

 On Survivor / Monk, the pearl will be in Pebbles' chamber on entering, so the video sequence will start playing immediately!
 This also means Pebbles will always kill you...

 On Hunter, the pearl will be in Hunter's stomach from the start - the video will begin playing when you enter the chamber with the pearl in hand!

+BEWARE!
+There might be a memory leak issue with the audio player, so playing the video more than 2 times after launching the game may or may not crash the game with an 'out of memory' exception!
+Sometimes it's fine, sometimes it's not!

-And just don't expect this mod to be stable, like, at all!
+Overall, just don't expect this mod to be 100% stable, at all!

 # Adding a Custom Video